shazash/ai-portfolio-starter-v2/README.md

 python -m src.app

-This is done by Shaza
+This is done by Shazash